-Walmart talking with Humana on closer ties; purchase possible: sources
+Walmart talking with Humana on closer ties; purchase possible -sources

 Closer ties between the two companies could allow Walmart to tap into Humana’s patient population, expanding the low-level medical services in its pharmacies to avoid ER visits, and to better manage prescription drug use though access to medical records.

-Humana’s biggest business is managing Medicare Advantage health plans, a heavily regulated business that Walmart would also have to take on in an acquisition.
+Humana’s biggest business is managing Medicare Advantage health plans for older and disabled people, a heavily regulated business that Walmart would also have to take on in an acquisition.

+Memberships in retail Medicare Advantage plans - where individuals sign up directly with Humana - rose about 1 percent to 2.86 million, as of Dec.
+31. Employer or other group-based Medicare Advantage membership climbed 24 percent to 441,400.

+In 2016, the Obama administration scuttled two major health insurer mergers - Anthem Inc’s (ANTM.N) proposed purchase of Cigna and Aetna’s proposed acquisition of Humana - largely on concerns the consolidations would raise costs for consumers.

 Reporting by Carl O'Donnell and Greg Roumeliotis in New York; Additional reporting by Nandita Bose and Michele Gershberg in New York; Editing by Sandra Maler and Leslie Adler